sukibeww/monopoly-terminal/readme.md

                 """
             end
 ```
-every time a player land on the tiles, the tile would contain player on the display. eg. line 1
+When a player land on the tiles, the tile would contain player on the display. eg. line 1

 ```
 board.each do |tile|
         map_array.push(display_tile(tile))